RyanLeeLY/WhiteElephantKiller/README.md

 # WhiteElephantKiller
-WhiteElephantKiller is a utility written by Swift4 to find useless Objective-C selector in your project.
+WhiteElephantKiller is a tool written by Swift4 to find useless Objective-C selector in your project.

 ## Principle